talkkonnect/talkkonnect/README.md

 Log out of the account pi and log into the root account with your newly set password

-Run raspi-config and expand the file system by chosing “Advanced Options”->”Expand File System”.
+Run raspi-config and expand the file system by choosing “Advanced Options”->”Expand File System”.
 Reboot.

 Next go to “Interfacing Options” in raspi-config and “Enable SSH Server”.
 ##### Edit the file with your favourite editor. #####